Zahir Raihan

 Mohammad Zahirullah (19 August 1935 – disappeared 30 January 1972), known as Zahir Raihan, was a Bangladeshi novelist, writer and filmmaker.
 He is most notable for his documentary Stop Genocide (1971), made during the Bangladesh Liberation War.
-He was posthumously awarded Ekushey Padak in 1977 and Independence Day Award in 1992 by the Government of Bangladesh.
+He was posthumously awarded Ekushey Padak in 1977 and Independence Day Award in 1992 by the government of Bangladesh.

 Early life and education

-Mohammad Zahirullah was born on 19 August 1935, at Majupur, a village in the Feni Mahakuma under Noakhali district of the Bengal Presidency in British India (now Feni district in Bangladesh).
-After the Partition of Bengal in 1947, he, along with his parents, returned to his village from Calcutta.
-He obtained his bachelor's in Bengali from the University of Dhaka.
-He received his postgraduate degree in Bengali literature.
+Mohammad Zahirullah was born on 19 August 1935 in the village of Majupur in Sonagazi, Feni subdivision, then a part of the Bengal Presidency's Noakhali district.
+His father, Mawlana Mohammad Habibullah, was a professor at the Calcutta Alia Madrasa and later the Dacca Alia Madrasa.
+Raihan had enrolled at the former institution's Anglo-Persian Department but his studies were interrupted due to the Partition of Bengal in 1947, and so he, along with his parents, returned to his village from Calcutta.

 Career

 Along with literary works, Raihan started working as a journalist, when he joined Juger Alo in 1950.
 Later, he also worked in newspapers, namely Khapchhara, Jantrik, and Cinema.
 He also worked as the editor of Probaho in 1956.
 His first collection of short stories, titled Suryagrahan, was published in 1955.
 He worked as an assistant director on the Urdu film Jago Hua Savera in 1957.
 This was his first direct involvement in film.
 He also assisted Salahuddin in the film Je Nadi Marupathe.
 The filmmaker Ehtesham also employed him on his film E Desh Tomar Amar, for which he wrote the title song.
 In 1960, he made his directorial début with Kokhono Asheni, which was released in 1961.
 In 1964, he made Pakistan's first colour film, Sangam, and completed his first CinemaScope film, Bahana, the following year.

-Raihan was an active supporter of the Bengali Language Movement of 1952 and was present at the historical meeting of Amtala on 21 February 1952.
+Raihan was an active supporter of the Bengali language movement of 1952 and was present at the historical meeting of Amtala on 21 February 1952.
 He was among the first group of people who got arrested on the day.
 The effect of the Bengali Language Movement was so strong on him that he used it as the premise of his landmark film Jibon Theke Neya.
 He also took part in the 1969 Mass uprising in East Pakistan.